XeroDays/unitedstates_zipcode_address_finder/README.md

-Here’s an updated `README.md` including a "Supported Devices" section.

----

 # United States Zip Code Lookup

 A Flutter package to retrieve detailed location information based on United States zip codes.
 This package sends a request to a cloud server to fetch the address, state name, city name, local name, area code, and state code associated with a given zip code.